mikerasch/MediaReviewAPI/README.md

 - Create a front-end portion for ease of use
 - Add test cases
 - Check before adding to database for any unique attributes
+- At the end of development, update README.md for how to use/configure fork

 ### Specifics